Anarchism: Info Page

 Council society / Popular assemblies

-In a anarchist society, decisions are made through commune councils.
-A council is a gathering of people who decide on a matter that affects them through direct democracy.
-That would be, for example, the question of greening/planting the streets in our neighborhoods, the distribution of work shifts in a company or the organization of the renovation of our common houses.
-Of course, there are also questions that are a bit more complex.
-When it comes to a complex division of labor, such as the production of a tram, the affected companies in the supply chain would find common solutions by sending delegates to a national council.
-These delegates differ from representatives since they don't actually hold real power they communicate different proposals from the council that sends them and they can be voted out at any time because they have an imperative mandate.
-This mandate could provide a general framework or very specific demands for the delegates to follow, ensuring they remain accountable to the wishes and interests of their commune.
-If a discussion at higher councils take place the results would be presented to the commune for evaluation.
-So all decisions are made collectively by everyone who is affected by them while every commune maintains their autonomy!
+In an anarchist society, decisions are made through a horizontal federation network of autonomouse councils.
+These councils are built from the ground up, starting at the regional level and expanding to higher-level councils in the federation.
+At the regional level people gather to make choices on issues that affect them using direct democracy.
+That would be, for example, the question of regional projects, the distribution of work shifts in a company or the organization of the renovation of our common houses and public spaces.
+Of course, there are also questions that are more complex.
+When it comes to a complex division of labor, such as for example the production of a tram, the affected companies in the supply chain would find common solutions by sending delegates to a federation council.
+These delegates, unlike traditional representatives, hold no personal power, they carry out council decision and can be recalled at any time if they stray from their directive.
+This directive voted on thru direct democarcy sets guidelines or specific instructions the delegates must follow, ensuring they stay accountable to their community.
+If discussions take place at a higher level, outcomes are shared back with the community for review.
+Through this federation of councils, all affected people collectively shape decisions, while each commune maintains its autonomy.

 Federalism

-Anarchism cannot function on a larger scale without federalism.
-It doesn't matter whether it's the previously agreed construction of a tram or the fair distribution of goods: it takes complex global networking and consultation.
-This works on the one hand through higher and higher councils and on the other hand through the independence of the lower councils like described in [Council society].
-If this independence were not given, there would quickly be a tendency to shift work to smaller businesses or specific regions.
+Anarchists use 'federalism' differently from its modern establishment usage, instead drawing on 19th-century thinkers like Proudhon and Peter Kropotkin.
+In this context, federalism is important for anarchist to operate effectively on a larger scale.
+Whether it's the previously agreed on construction of public infrastructure or the fair distribution of goods: it takes complex global networking and consultation.
+This works on one hand through councils at higher and higher levels of the federation and on the other hand through the independence of its lower councils.
+If this independence were not given, there would quickly be a tendency to shift work to specific co-ops or regions.
 To see where this leads, we only need to look at the relationship between regions and businesses in capitalism.
 Nationalist movements, competition, and alienation from the global community would be the result.
-That is why federalism in anarchism is always respectful of its smallest parts and is firmly committed to the common good of all in a spirit of solidarity!
+So anarchist federalism relies on mutual respect for each communs's independence, ensuring that decisions reflect the collective will without centralizing power.

 "From each according to his ability, to each according to his needs"